rikmms/mysql-promise-extension/README.md

 ### **connection**
 The connection object returned by the factory function `createConnection(options)` is the same as the [connection](https://www.npmjs.com/package/mysql#establishing-connections) object from the [mysql](https://www.npmjs.com/package/mysql) module, but with the extended functionality provided by this module.
 So, **you have access to all original properties and functions from the mysql module in the case you need it**.

-The principal extended functions provided are:
+The principal extended functions are:

  - `execute(query)`
  - `executeTransaction(queryFunctions)`